MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

 - **Data\_IsNexusDetected:bool** - shows whether we got the Internet connectivity status when calling Nexus service (value true) or when calling generic web service API call (value false)

+#### Office.ServiceabilityManager.OfficeSvcMgrProfile

+This event is triggered when Office Serviceability Manager starts, and is critical for providing accurate insights related to Deployment Status and Application and Add-in crashes within customer's tenant by allowing us to generate insights for the IT Admin to be able to confidently roll-out updates for their enterprise machines.

+The following fields are collected:

+- **DeviceIdJoinToken** - used to join Telemetry data from Health and Deployment Status with other Functional Data which is collected via the Services pipeline.

+- **TenantAssociationKeyStamped** - a Boolean flag used to determine the number of Managed devices in the Office eco-system.